github/docs/content/communities/maintaining-your-safety-on-github/blocking-a-user-from-your-organization.md

 ---
 title: Blocking a user from your organization
-intro: Organization owners can block a user to remove the user's ability to collaborate in the organization's repositories.
+intro: Organization owners and moderators can block anyone who is not a member of the organization from collaborating on the organization's repositories.
 redirect_from:
   - /articles/blocking-a-user-from-your-organization
   - /github/building-a-strong-community/blocking-a-user-from-your-organization
 versions:
+  fpt: '*'
-  free-pro-team: '*'
+  ghec: '*'
 topics:
   - Community
+shortTitle: Block from your org
 ---

-You can block a user from within your organization's settings or from a specific comment made by the user.
+You can block non-members from within your organization's settings or from a specific comment made by a user.
 When you block a user in a comment, you can choose to send the user a notification explaining that they were blocked and why.
 Otherwise, the user is not directly notified that you've blocked them.
 Blocked users can still delete their existing content.

-When you block a user, you can choose to block them indefinitely or for a specific amount of time.
-If you block someone for a specific amount of time, they are automatically unblocked after the chosen time expires.
-If you block someone indefinitely, you can unblock them manually at any time.
-For more information, see "[Unblocking a user from your organization](/communities/maintaining-your-safety-on-github/unblocking-a-user-from-your-organization)."
+{% data reusables.organizations.blocking-a-user %}

 {% tip %}